The 7 Chakra Colors and Their Meaning

 “Every Chakra is associated with a different color to establish a connection between the mental and the physical state of the human body.”

-Colors are a universal language and easy to understand.
-They are often used to represent and symbolize things and concepts.
-For clarity and ease, all 7 Chakras are represented using the colors of the Rainbow (every color in the spectrum vibrates at a certain frequency.)
+Colors are a universal language that is easy to understand.
+They often represent and symbolize things and concepts.
+For clarity and ease, all 7 Chakras are shown using the colors of the Rainbow (every color in the spectrum vibrates at a certain frequency.)

-The Chakras are connected to those respective colors and create specific vibrations at physical, emotional, and spiritual levels.
+The Chakras connect to those respective colors and create specific vibrations at physical, emotional, and spiritual levels.
 The 7 Chakras and their corresponding colors are as follows.

-- The Muladhara or the Root Chakra is symbolized by the color Red
+- The Muladhara or the Root Chakra is the color Red

-- The Svadhisthana or the Sacral Chakra is indicated by the color Orange
+- The Svadhisthana or the Sacral Chakra is the color Orange

-- The Manipura or the Solar Plexus Chakra is characterized by the color Yellow
+- The Manipura or the Solar Plexus Chakra is the color Yellow

-- The Anahata or the Heart Chakra is associated with the color Green
+- The Anahata or the Heart Chakra is the color Green

-- The Visuddha or the Throat Chakra is represented by the color Blue
+- The Visuddha or the Throat Chakra is the color Blue

-- The Ajna Chakra or the Third Eye Chakra is characterized by the color Indigo
+- The Ajna Chakra or the Third Eye Chakra is the color Indigo

-- The Sahasrara Chakra or the Crown Chakra is associated with Violet
+- The Sahasrara Chakra or the Crown Chakra is the color Violet

 Remembering the Rainbow colors (ROYGBIV) is the simplest way to memorize Chakra colors.

-So, these are the Chakras and the colors that are linked to them.
+So, these are the Chakras and the colors that link to them.